Relativelie/cafe/README.md

 ## Another features
 * Multi-Language Support: Smooth switching between languages.
 * Themes: Choose from different themes to personalize the app's appearance.
+* Theme and languge are stored in localStorage

 ## Short video review
 * Language and theme switching